savra/AlgorithmsByRobertSedgewickAndKevinWayne/README.md

 ---

-In this repository, the exercise numbers correspond to the Russian language edition of the book from the 2013 edition.
+In this repository, the exercise numbers are in the order in which they appear in the 2013 Russian-language edition of the book.

 ISBN 978-5-8459-1781-2 (Russian)<br>